dolfinx.fem.petsc

 Matrix representing the bilinear form.

-- dolfinx.fem.petsc.assemble_residual(u: Function | Sequence[Function], residual: Form | Iterable[Form], jacobian: Form | Iterable[Iterable[Form]], bcs: Iterable[DirichletBC], _snes: SNES, x: Vec, b: Vec)[source]
+- dolfinx.fem.petsc.assemble_residual(u: Function | Sequence[Function], residual: Form | Sequence[Form], jacobian: Form | Sequence[Sequence[Form]], bcs: Sequence[DirichletBC], _snes: SNES, x: Vec, b: Vec)[source]

-Assemble the residual into the vector b.
+Assemble the residual at

-A function conforming to the interface expected by SNES.setResidual can be created by fixing the first four arguments:
+can be created by fixing the first four arguments, e.g.:Example:

 - Parameters: